Content metrics for content marketing and journalism

 Time to publish

 How long does it take to go from idea to publication?
-This can obviously vary significantly per piece, but if your editorial cadence demands the publication of one 1500-word article each day, this content metric can help you determine your productivity.
+This varies by piece, but if your editorial cadence requires one article per day, time to publish becomes a productivity metric.
+Time-tracking tools like Toggl can help you measure and tighten this.

 Total page views

-The number of overall page views, including same-visitor page views, over a given period of time.
+The number of overall page views, including repeat views from the same visitor, over a given period.

 Unique visitors